hubmapconsortium/ingest-validation-tools/docs/lcms/README.md

 | required | `True` |

 ### `mass_range_low_value`
-The low value of the scanned mass range for MS1.
+The low value of the scanned mass range for MS1. (unitless)

 | constraint | value |
 | --- | --- |